Sanjayh1/Book-recommender-systems/README.md

 1. **Collaborative Filtering:** The core of the recommendation engine is built using collaborative filtering techniques to find similar users and items.

 1. **Recommendation Generation:** The final step involves generating a list of recommended books for a given user or based on a specific book.

+## Collaborative Filtering

+Collaborative Filtering is a technique used by recommender systems to make predictions about a user's interests by collecting preferences from many users.
+The notebook mentions two types:

+- **User-based collaborative filtering:** This approach finds a group of users with similar preferences to the target user.
+It then recommends items that this group liked but the target user has not yet seen.
+For example, if User A and User B both rated "Book 1" and "Book 2" highly, and User A also rated "Book 3" highly, the system would likely recommend "Book 3" to User B.

+- **Item-based collaborative filtering:** This method finds items that are similar to the ones a user has already liked.
+For example, if a user rated "Book 1" highly, the system would find other books that are frequently rated highly by users who also rated "Book 1" highly.
+It would then recommend those similar books.
+The notebook uses Scikit-learn's NearestNeighbors and pairwise_distances to find these similar users or items.

+## Recommendation Generation

+Recommendation Generation is the final step where the system takes the results from the collaborative filtering model and creates a list of books to suggest to the user.
+This involves:

+1. **Prediction:** The model predicts a rating for items the user hasn't seen yet.

+1. **Ranking:** It sorts these predicted items in descending order of their predicted rating.

+1. **Selection:** It then selects the top N books from this sorted list to present as recommendations.

+In essence, collaborative filtering is the "how" (the methodology), and recommendation generation is the "what" (the final output of a list of books) of the recommender system.